-- On the prepatory command "Take the Open Order," the officers will recover their swords - On the executive command "March", the officers will take three oblique steps to the left, to position themselves three paces in front of the second file from the right.
+• On the executive command "March", the officers will take three oblique steps to the left, to position themselves three paces in front of the second file from the right.
 Once in position, the officer will halt, retain their footing and port their swords.
 (Their covering Serjeant will step up to cover the officer's position in line)